SpaceyaTech/SpaceYaTechMentorship/CSS/readme.md

 - If two selectors are equally general, the former of the two will take precedence.

 - If two rules are equally specific and equally general, the latter of the two will take precedence.

+#### How CSS Rules Cascade

+When there are two or more rules that apply to the same element, it can be difficult to determine which rule will be applied.
+This is because the browser will use a set of rules to determine which rule is most specific and therefore will be applied.
+These rules are known as the CSS Cascade.

+#### Specificity
+Specificity is used to calculate which style rule should be applied when more than one rule could apply to an element.
+Specificity is based on the matching selector.
+The more specific the selector, the higher the specificity.

+#### Inheritance
+Inheritance is the concept that some CSS properties are inherited by child elements from their parent elements.
+For example, if you specify a font-family for the body element, all child elements will inherit that font-family unless you specify a different font-family for the child element.

 ## Responsive Web Design